 High testosterone is an unnatural rise in the body's hormone levels, also referred to as hypogonadism.

-In addition, this hormone promotes the development and preservation of reproductive tissues and bone mass in females .
+According to one of the books found on the National Center for Biotechnology Information website, this hormone promotes the development and preservation of reproductive tissues and bone mass in females .

 Your total levels may be considered excessive if: